awxlong/ai_sql_coder/README.md

 ![Alt text](imgs/demo.png)
 sqlcoder-7b is multilingual.
 The above query is in Spanish and asks "How many patients weigh more than 60 kilograms and have a heart rate greater than 72 beats per minute?"

-To run it, you need to:
+To run it, please:
 1. `pip install -r sql_generator_backend/requirements.txt`
 2. Run the backend which initializes sqlcoder-7b using the command `flask --app app run --debug --host=0.0.0.0 --port=5001`
 3. Inside `lib/main.dart`, you can select a virtual device and run the app, and make natural language queries.
 Feel free to modify the database schema in `sql_generator_backend/app.py` according to your needs.

 # Future updates
 - Currently, inference takes very long (~3 mins), so we need to optimize throughput.
-If possible, the text-to-SQL backend model should be BERT-based so it can compile to Tensorflow Lite.
+(If possible, the text-to-SQL backend model should be BERT-based so it can compile to Tensorflow Lite).
-- We also plan to be able actually execute the SQL command on an external database
+- We also plan to be able to parse and execute the SQL command on an external database

 ## Tutorial on getting started with Flutter